 Facts + Figures

-Facts About AIRE and Research Misconduct
+Facts About AIRE and Research Ethics Education

 - In 2016 AIRE/Graduate Studies produced the first compliance tracking utility that could identify federally funded recipients.
 For the first time (that’s why the orange bar is so high) AIRE is able to locate actual individuals who are now systematically identified so that they can acquire certification in the responsible conduct of research (RCR) by taking advantage of research ethics education opportunities.
 Ethics resources are also listed in the Professional & Academic Workshops (PAW) website.

 - Twelve to sixteen cases of research misconduct are posted on the ORI website each year.